perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 <img align="center" src="https://github.com/perseus784/Mobile-Multi-Robot-Logistics-System/blob/master/Media/grid_move1.gif" width=890 height=500>

+The proposed project is a Mutli Robot Warehouse Management System.
+It involved us working on variety of concepts and gave a in-depth knowledge in both hardware and software aspects.
+The entire system is completly modular and constructed with serious scope for future modifications.

+## Key Features:
+* The robots navigate their way using grid path lines which is sensed by the highly accurate light sensing sensor-> **LSA 08**.

-* It is a warehouse management system.
-The system contains Multiple robots and one Central Processing System to control it.
-Each robot is comprised of two parts.
-One is the arduino controller for the robot and the NodeMCU intermediate.
+* Each robot is comprised of two parts, One is the **Arduino MEGA** controller for the robot and the **NodeMCU** intermediate.

-* Designed and developed three mobile robots with LSA 08 line sensor,EM 18 RFID reader and MPU 6050 IMU, which could be controlled by commands across MQTT.

-* The proposed system consists of three mobile robots for the warehouse management.
-* This is an RFID based localisation and navigational system for multiple mobile robots within a given environment

-* Localization is done for the workspace using the nodes with RFID tags and black strips of lines were used for assisting the navigation across the arena.
-*

-*
+* Localisation of the robots are done using RFID tags layed under the intersections of the grid which is read by RFID reader-> **EM 18 RFID reader**.

+* Inertial Measure Unit for stabilty and control -> **MPU 6050 IMU**.

+* A* is used for Dynamic path planning even with obstacles and multiple robots.

+* Communication is based entirely on **MQTT**.

+* Robots are **Stateless**, which means even if the robots malfucntioned or disturbed, CPS can reboot the robot and continue its job without hiderance.

 ## Requirements and specifications: